jitadigital/kaurora/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/evm.md

 We've broken up the configuration into two components; those parts of the state that mutate during execution of a single transaction and those that are static throughout.
 In the comments next to each cell, we've marked which component of the YellowPaper state corresponds to each cell.

+NEAR-AURORA: add previousNearAccount to configuration (and maybe other useful data)

 ```k
     configuration
       <kevm>